-1. Supervisor Notification of Human Resources
+1. Supervisor Notification

 Any supervisor becoming aware of an employee violation of this policy, whether by virtue of notification by an employee of a conviction or by other means, will immediately notify the Office of the President.

 2. Employees Funded by Federal Grants